JResearchLabs/aigisos/README.md

 ## Flutechain

-JResearchLabs Flutechain is a modular and extensible framework for building Ethereum-compatible blockchain networks, which forks from JResearchLabs's Flutechain project.
+JResearchLabs Flutechain is a modular and extensible framework for building Ethereum-compatible blockchain networks, which forks from Polygon-edge project.

 ---